 Frost Valley YMCA is dedicated to creating a diverse and inclusive camp community where every camper is accepted for who they are.
-The camp offers one and two-week programs from July to August for second through 10th graders and features a traditional overnight summer camp, teen and pre-teen adventure trips, horse camps, farm camp and its very own adventure survival camp.
+The camp offers one- and two-week programs from late June to August for campers in grades 2-10, and features a traditional overnight camp, teen and pre-teen adventure trips, horse camps, farm camp and other partnership programs.

 HOME AWAY FROM HOME

-“We want children to know this is a safe place for them to be exactly who they are and who they want to be,” says Erin Johnson, director of marketing and PR.
-“Children and teens grow in a safe and engaging environment where they can spend their first nights away from home, gain skills as young leaders and bond with new friends on mountain hikes, swimming and boating in Lake Cole, ziplining, sleeping beneath the starry Catskill sky and more.”
+“We want children to know this is a safe place for them to be exactly who they are and who they want to be,” says Callie Radday, executive director of camping services.
+“Campers grow in a safe, engaging environment where they can spend their first nights away from home; gain skills as young leaders; and bond with new friends on mountain hikes, swimming and boating in Lake Cole, ziplining and sleeping beneath the starry Catskill sky.”

 UPHOLDING CORE VALUES

-“Frost Valley infuses its core values into nearly every aspect of a camper’s day, from seeing the names on our camp road signs—for example, Diversity Drive—to participating in activities that have been intentionally developed to foster an appreciation for each of our core values,” she says.
-“Our camp is best known for its values-driven programming.”
+“Frost Valley infuses its core values into nearly every aspect of a camper’s day, from seeing the names on our camp road signs—for example, Diversity Drive—to participating in activities developed to foster connection and understanding for each of our core values,” Radday says.
+“Our camp is best known for its values-driven programming and community atmosphere.”

 2000 Frost Valley Rd., Claryville, NY